-The mountain lion is said to be one of the largest wild cats in North America.
-For starters on 10 remarkable facts about mountain lions, did you know that this big cat is known to have many names?
-Names like cougar, panther, catamount, or puma are just some of the few.
+The mountain lion is said to be one of the largest wild cats in North America — just one of the many facts about mountain lions.
+Did you know that this big cat is known by many names?
+Cougar, panther, catamount, or puma are just some of the few.

 Fact #1: Hunting Habits

-The puma usually hunts at night or at certain parts of the day like dusk or dawn.
-With the stealthy ability to keep itself undetected, it can leap 40 feet far and 15 feet high.
+The puma usually hunts at night or at certain parts of the day, like dusk or dawn.
+With the stealthy ability to keep itself undetected, it can leap 40 feet away and 15 feet high.

-Fact #2: Territory
+Fact #2: Mountain Lion Habitat or Territory

 The male can occupy a range as large as 100 square miles.
 Learn more about the puma’s territorial range by referring to the animals of National Geographic.

 Fact#3: World Record Holder

-The Puma can be found in 21 of 23 countries in the Americas.
+The puma can be found in 21 of 23 countries in the Americas.
 Because of the vast range it occupies, it holds the Guinness world record for the animal with the greatest number of names.

 Fact #4: Females Raise Family Alone

 The only time these creatures interact is when they need to mate.
-After which, the male then returns to its solitary lifestyle.
-As for the female, she is left to raise the litter by herself.
+After which, the male returns to his solitary lifestyle.

 Fact #5: Low Survival Rate

 Mountain lions have a litter size of one to six cubs; on average, two cubs.
 Their offspring have black and brown spots and rings around their tails.

 Fact #6: They're Faster Than You Think

 These large felines can run as fast as a car.
 They have been clocked at 43.5 mph.

 Fact #7: Diet

 A major part of a mountain lions’ diet consists of large mammals such as deer or elk.
-However, they are also known to prey on coyotes, rabbits, beavers, porcupine, raccoons, squirrels, and mice.
+However, they also prey on coyotes, rabbits, beavers, porcupine, raccoons, squirrels, and mice.

 Fact #8: A Hissing Standoff or a Fight to the Death?

-When ghost cats’ come across each other they initially hiss and spit at one another until one of them gives up.
+When ghost cats come across each other, they initially hiss and spit at one another until one of them gives up.
 A vicious encounter is sure to happen if neither one of them backs down.

-Fact #9: Lifespan and Size plus Weight
+Fact #9: Lifespan and Size Plus Weight